 You can choose from the old colonial rooms, closer to the main house, with wooden floorings and fireplaces.
 I prefer the newer contemporary style rooms with huge windows offering views of the green slopes surrounding the estate and the hills in the distance.

 I don’t like to repeat properties, always on the lookout for a new one.
 Sitla is an exception.
 I would go back there to escape the urban chaos, at the drop of a hat.
 The food served has a large role to play with the addiction.
 From continental to kumaoni dishes, from North Indian to Italian fare – each meal is a surprise and something to look forward to.
 I love the breakfast in the open courtyard, with views of the Himalayas and the surrounding forest.
 Lunch served at times in the orchard makes up for a delightful picnic.

-This mountain retreat has a cosy library with a good collection of books.
+This mountain retreat has a cozy library with a good collection of books.
 Plus there are board games and a TT table.
 You can go exploring the jungle surrounding the estate with a guide from Sitla.

 How to reach